PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 IDs and 128 owners.
 No real-model conversion was repeated because this is a straight-line ownership extraction with explicit state, schema, order, and boundary coverage.

+## Terminal layout/shape composite characterization

+The refreshed unconsumed-result inventory selected the next four consecutive unconditional observations after the terminal activation bridge: absolute pre-ConCat cleanup, late Shape-extract cleanup, the prune-aware late layout/Mean/SPP/Gather/constant-fold/Cast summary, and terminal Expand/Squeeze-to-Reshape cleanup.
+All four operate on the same ModelIR; the layout-aware children share the same `LayoutState`, the pre-ConCat owner also receives the same diagnostics list, and the late layout summary uses an identity alias of `shared_model_ir_pass_context`.

+`tests/test_flatbuffer_direct_terminal_layout_shape_orchestration.py` fixes
+the exact four-child order, current wrapper/summary arguments, shared-context alias, both layout-option variants, absence of result consumers, complete empty-model mapping schemas, and both outer boundaries.
+The terminal activation composite remains the predecessor.
+The recorded complete static- shape reconciliation and following progress update remain outside the candidate owner and define its successor boundary.

+The affected inventory also exposed one stale Shape-extract mutation-evidence expectation left by the already-implemented terminal activation composite.
+It still expected the removed direct Split/Conv/Concat result after terminal QKV.
+The test now resolves the existing activation composite without changing production or mutation-route counts.

+Sequential characterization under core-only `uv` completed with `3 passed, 1 xfailed in 0.61s` focused and
+`404 passed, 1 xfailed in 18.91s` across the four child families, shared context, terminal boundaries, architecture, validation, and phase-store contracts.
+The sole expected failure requires one shared-context owner that returns all four raw mappings unchanged and replaces only the four unconsumed lowerer locals.
+No pass result or store entry changes; the store remains exactly 128 IDs and 128 owners.